ericps1/crts/README.md

 Observe that the interferer will turn off and on according to the duty cycle that was specified in the scenario configuration file.
-If you look at the EVM statistic being printed to the screen by the two cognitive radio nodes you can see that it degrades (becomes less negative) when the interferer is on.
+If you look at the EVM statistic being printed to the screen by the two CR nodes you can see that it degrades (becomes less negative) when the interferer is on.

-While the experiment was running, each cognitive radio kept a log of its performance metrics stored as a binary file in the ./logs directory.
-These logs can be post processed into octave scripts which will plot the behavior and performance of the cognitive radio throughout the experiment.
+While the experiment was running, each CR kept a log of its performance metrics stored as a binary file in the ./logs directory.
+These logs can be post processed into octave scripts which will plot the behavior and performance of the CR throughout the experiment.
 On one of the
 nodes:

 	$ cd logs